ocaparrostortosa/EzWifi/README.md

  - TextFields have no control over their length so the user can save data as long as possible.
  - The length of the table is greater than the width of the devices in most cases so I suggest the user to rotate the device for a better user experience.
+ - The user cannot delete the wifi element from the app.

  **Sorry for my English, I tried to correct my sentences with the Google translater.